JonDotsoy/code_of_conduct/terminos_de_servicio/README_EN.md

 ## Entire Agreement

-These Terms constitute the entire agreement between you and JSCONF CHILE regarding the use of the Service, superseding any prior agreements between you and JSCONF CHILE relating to your use of the Service.
+These Terms constitute the entire agreement between you and Javascript Chile regarding the use of the Service, superseding any prior agreements between you and Javascript Chile relating to your use of the Service.

 ## Feedback